ravenscroftj/ravenscroftj.github.io/content/index.md

 ---
 title: James' Garden
 ---
-Welcome to my website and Digital Garden
+Welcome to my website and [[Digital Gardens|digital garden]].
+This is where I publish various bits and bobs about me on the internet.

 ## Interesting Things